[Analysis] EU Commission's €1.75trn recovery package - key points

 Grants and loans

-From the money raised on capital markets, the EU commission plans to distribute funds through €500bn in grants - that don not need to be paid back by member states - and €250bn in loans - which will add to the debt burden of the countries supported through the scheme.
+From the money raised on capital markets, the EU commission plans to distribute funds through €500bn in grants - that do not need to be paid back by member states - and €250bn in loans - which will add to the debt burden of the countries supported through the scheme.
 Some countries, like the Netherlands and Austria, have rejected loans, fearing they would end up shouldering the burden of those debts for countries benefitting from the scheme.
 The balance between loans and grants is expected to be among the most contested issues between governments.

 Conditions?